cutenode/good-first-issue/README.md

 npx good-first-issue [project] # temporarily install and run the module, optionally passing `project`
 ```

-Alternatively, you could absolutely install good-first-issue as a global module:
+Alternatively, you can install good-first-issue as a global module:

 ```bash
 npm i -g good-first-issue # install globally